 It’s light, stable on rocky trails, doesn’t clog easily and is made from recycled and recyclable plastic.

-It's important to note you need to be careful when cutting the short double-sided Velcro strip to length.
+It's important to note that you need to be careful when cutting the short double-sided Velcro strip to length.
 It’d be easier to fit the mudguard if the Velcro straps had buckles, instead of having to overlap them under tension.

 Mudhugger MK2 Rear Mudhugger